-It is recommended that students have achieved at least a "Sound" in Year 10 ITD and a "Satisfactory" result in behavior and attitude.
+It is recommended that students have achieved at least a "C" in Year 10 ITD and at least "C" result in behavior and effort.
 Students must wear their steel capped safety boots to participate in instruction of Certificate II in Engineering Pathways.